isaachenrion/jets/README.md

 - scikit-learn

 ### Email results
-Change the --recipient default to your email address.
+Change the RECIPIENT default in constants.py to your email address.
 Then you will get emails with results and logfiles.
 Otherwise you won't.

 ### Data